HV600 Bypass Hands-On Troubleshooting

 If you're not sure if this class is right for you, call and speak with one of Yaskawa's Product Training Engineers at 1-800-YASKAWA (927-5292) dial 41.

-This class runs for two days, from 8:30 to 5:00 pm each day, with a one-hour lunch and two 15-minute breaks.
 The class consists of approximately 20% lecture and 80% hands-on exercises.
 Special emphasis is placed on the hands-on portion of this class.

 Continuing Education Units: